xquery/curlpipe/README.md

 ## Points of Interests

 Curlscript is by design a 'little language' and most likely missing features from your 'favourite' language.
 It is intended as an adjunct to your existing script processing or host language.

-I list a few more potentially non obvious gaps in the current codebase.
+To provide a framework for design thoughts, here are a few possibly non obvious gaps in the current codebase.

 * Curlscript is not intended as a drop in replacement for the curl tool (which is already a great [CLI](https://en.wikipedia.org/wiki/Command-line_interface)).
 * Intentionally [lazy](http://threevirtues.com/) defining internals or worrying too much about performance at this stage.